maccallumlab/martini_openmm/README.md

 Please report any defects as issues on
 [the github repo](https://github.com/maccallumlab/martini_openmm).

+To run the tests, execute `python -m unittest` from the `tests` directory.

 The system has been tested on the sytems in the `tests` directory and works for:
 - Martini v2